Royal Park railway station

-Royal Park railway station is a commuter railway station on the Upfield line, part of the Melbourne railway network.
+Royal Park station is a railway station operated by Metro Trains Melbourne on the Upfield line, part of the Melbourne railway network.
 It serves the northern suburb of Parkville in Melbourne, Victoria, Australia.
 Royal Park station is a ground-level unstaffed station, featuring two side platforms.
 It opened on 9 September 1884.

-It is located in the park of the same name, and is the nearest station to Melbourne Zoo.
+It is located within Royal Park, and is the nearest train station to Melbourne Zoo.
 A disused signal box is located at the up end of Platform 1.
+It connects to the Route 58 tram, which also serves the Zoo.

 History

 Royal Park station opened on 9 September 1884, when the railway line was extended from North Melbourne to Coburg.
 The original plan for the route of the line through Royal Park was to be east of the Zoological Gardens, but after local protests against the destruction of the park, a decision was made to build the line to the west for "reasons of economy".
 On opening, only temporary station buildings were provided, along with a signal box and gatekeepers cottage.

 On 8 May 1888, Royal Park became a junction, with the opening of the Inner Circle line, to both Clifton Hill and Northcote.
 At the same time, a timber station building and station masters residence were erected.
 Between 1889 and 1912, there was a goods siding near the station, named Royal Park Cutting Siding.